EmiliaPsacharopoulos/Quadruped-8dof-Robot/README.md

 # Open Dynamic Torque Initiative

-This GitHub repository serves as the primary source of documentation for Professor Necmiye Ozay's research team's implementation of the New York University's Open Dynamic Robot Initiative's 8 degree of freedom quadruped robot.
+This GitHub repository serves as the primary source of documentation for an implementation of the New York University's Open Dynamic Robot Initiative's 8 degree of freedom quadruped robot.

 ## Table of Contents